Interstellar travel: Pre-accelerated fuel

 Achieving start-stop interstellar trip times of less than a human lifetime require mass-ratios of between 1,000 and 1,000,000, even for the nearer stars.
 This could be achieved by multi-staged vehicles on a vast scale.
-Alternatively large linear accelerators could propel fuel to fission propelled space-vehicles, avoiding the limitations of the Rocket equation.
+Alternatively large linear accelerators could propel fuel to fission-propelled space-vehicles, avoiding the limitations of the rocket equation.

 Dynamic soaring

 Dynamic soaring as a way to travel across interstellar space has been proposed.

 Theoretical concepts

 Transmission of minds with light

-Uploaded human minds or AI could be transmitted with laser or radio signals at the speed of light.
+Uploaded human minds or artificial intelligence could be transmitted with laser or radio signals at the speed of light.
 This requires a receiver at the destination which would first have to be set up e.g. by humans, probes, self replicating machines (potentially along with AI or uploaded humans), or an alien civilization (which might also be in a different galaxy, perhaps a Kardashev type III civilization).